panzer/charge-map/README.md

 ### Design Choices

 - Using expo's default app for ease of set up
+- No typescript for ease of getting started
 - Added Redux for ease of state management
 - Redux toolbox used for easy defaults
 - Redux slices used for minimal syntax